Article by Mark Trotta

 Both automobile and motorcycle manufacturers have experimented with six-cylinder engines since at least the 1920's.
-Not only did more cylinders make more power, they ran smoother than two, three, or four-cylinder engines.
+Not only will more cylinders make more power, they run smoother than two, three, or four-cylinder engines.

 Purpose-built for Grand Prix racing, Honda produced the first of several six-cylinder motorcycles in 1964.
 These RC-series bikes sported 24-valves and a 249cc displacement, achieved by a 39mm bore x 34.8mm stroke.